projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 The save state hypercall is called only in secure world (Trusty/TEE OS) as long as the Trusty receives a signal when the entire system (actually the non-secure OS issues this power event) is about to enter S3.
-While the restore state hypercall is called only by vBIOS when UOS is ready to resume from suspend state.
+While the restore state hypercall is called only by vBIOS when User VM is ready to resume from suspend state.

 For security design consideration of handling secure world S3, please